This isn’t your typical veggie patch! Gardeners should definitely give perennial vegetables a try.

 - Keep up with the walking onion: Growing tree onion

-This very interesting perennial leek indeed produces a clump of finger-thick stems that can be harvested anytime.
+These very interesting perennial leek indeed produce a clump of finger-thick stems that can be harvested anytime.
 The clump just keeps growing, year in, year out!
-It blooms very late in the season, and a key advantage of it is that it resists both the allium fly and cold temperatures.
-Ridge it twice a year to make the stems grow white underneath the soil level.
-It’s a tasty species of leek, with a somewhat sweetish flavor that makes it ideal for soup, omelet and quiche.
+They bloom very late in the season, and a key advantage of it is that they resist both allium fly and cold temperatures.
+Ridge twice a year to make stems grow white below soil level.
+Both are tasty species of leek, with a somewhat sweetish flavor that makes them ideal for soup, omelet and quiche.
 Great for seasoning salad, and, if you’ve got a lot, baked in the oven.

 How to grow it?